 5. Organize the inside

-If it works for you, section the inside and use page numbers and indexing to organize your thoughts.
+If it works for you, section the inside (with sticky tabs) and use page numbers and indexing to organize your thoughts.

 I don’t use page numbers in my books because they are free-flow for my notes and tend to be a chronological representation of what I was working on at the time.
 But if you are going to be more structured, here is what some of my colleagues do: